Discover more at Montacute House

 Montacute House is one of the few Elizabethan houses in England to still have its compartmentalised garden.
 From the impressive ‘wibbly wobbly’ hedges by the Cedar Lawn, to the tropical interior of the Orangery, each area offers something different for you to explore and enjoy, no matter what the season.

-Excellent views over the park can be enjoyed from the raised walk on the north side and a gap in the yew hedge at the north-west corner gives access to the steps that lead down to the ice house.
+Bounded by raised walks and hedges of yew, the North Garden includes rows of individual clipped Irish yews.
+Excellent views of the house and over the park can be enjoyed and a gap in the yew hedge at the north-west corner gives access to steps that lead down to the ice house.
+The fountain pond in the centre is home of a number of Koi fish.

 The old walls shelter mixed flower and shrub borders, following a planting scheme devised in the 1950s by Vita Sackville-West with the replanting supervised by Mrs Phyllis Reiss of nearby Tintinhull Garden.